DinaGala/computor-v2/USAGE.md

 1/2
 ```

-### 2. Complex Numbers
+### 2. Complex numbers
-Complex numbers with rational coefficients.
-Use `i` for the imaginary unit.
+Complex numbers have rational real/imaginary parts.
+Use the identifier `i` for the imaginary unit (this name is reserved and cannot be assigned to a variable).

 ```
 > 2 + 3*i